-St Saviour’s WW2 Candlesticks
+St Saviour’s Road Church, Leicester: WW2 candlesticks

 These two fine decorated candlesticks some 1.5m tall were also a memorial from WW2.
 On each of them is the crest of the Civil Defence Corps and the wording carved and picked out in gold:

 To the Glory of God and in memory of Warden W. Pratt and members of this parish who lost their lives thro’ enemy action on 19 Nov.
 1940.